tamaskenez/cake/README.md

 - Requires minimal change in your projects, supports legacy *CMake* dependencies (zero change).
 - Supports optional dependencies (like a `--with-sqlite` option)

+For a complex case study see: https://github.com/tamaskenez/mapbox-gl-native-cmake-builder

----- from this on UNDER CONSTRUCTION ----
+---- below this UNDER CONSTRUCTION ----

 Project Management